binxio/wordpress-markdown-blog-loader/examples/blog1/index.md

 status: publish
 date: 2020-02-15 23:21:00+01:00
 og:
-  description: using Google Cloud Run and Cloud Scheduler
   image: images/og-banner.jpg
 slug: try-this-one
 status: publish
+title: Testing markdown upload through wordpress API
 subtitle: using Google Cloud Run and Cloud Scheduler
-title: Testing markdown upload through wordpress API
 image: images/banner.jpg
+excerpt: >-
+  In this blog I would show you how to schedule serverless applications using Cloud Run and Cloud Scheduler
 ---

 Google [Cloud Run](https://cloud.google.com/run/) is an easy way to deploy your serverless containerized applications.
 If you need to run your application periodically, you can use Google [Cloud Scheduler](https://cloud.google.com/scheduler/) to do so.
 In  this blog I will show you how to configure a schedule for a serverless application using [Terraform](https://www.terraform.io).